-This is definitely a form of eugenics, but structurally different from the Hitlerian version, the Sanjay Gandhi version and also the more contemporary assisted reproductive technologies enabled Preimplantation Genetic Diagnosis version.
-This new form is a new version, one that is technically (and till now) outside the legal ambit.
-This is a curious form of eugenics where, unlike previous phases, no already-born human being is being killed for having the wrong/undesired cultural or gender identity or for being poor, and neither are embryos being selectively discarded for having genetic challenges.
-The ‘killing’ is not taking place at any of these articulable levels that could then be examined by the legal vocabulary.
-The ‘interventions’ seem to be happening at a distance, through words, so to say.
+The sanskari form of eugenics is structurally different from the Hitler-version, Sanjay Gandhi-version and also from the more contemporary assisted reproductive technologies enabled Preimplantation Genetic Diagnosis version. the sanskari eugenics is a new version, one that is technically (and till now) outside the ambit of law.
+This is a curious form of eugenics where, unlike the other versions, no already-born human being is being killed for having the wrong/undesired cultural or gender identity, or for being poor; this version is also not about selective destroying of embryos.
+The elimination in this eugenics is not taking place at any of these articulable levels, which could then be interrogated by law.

-While it is fair enough (pun not intended) to be curious about the 450 babies born under the supervision/intervention of the sanskaris (how tall, how fair, etc.), it is the desire of the common (wo)man to beget a child who is healthy (and fair) that is being put to use/exploited.
-I would dare to say that a lot of us are eugenicists deep down (or otherwise) in some form or the other: even while sincerely standing for and advocating the rights of, for instance, the differently abled citizens, even while never agreeing to abort an embryo that gets diagnosed with some genetic abnormality, would all of us actively prefer a differently abled child over one that is not?
-(And here I am not talking of adoption since people are known to want to adopt a differently abled child).
-These could be troubling thought-experiments.
-And then again, if really, 450 children have been born who are tall while their parents have all been not-tall and are fair while their parents have all been not-fair, I believe it merits a systematic enquiry to understand how it happened – in terms of the genetic science of it, instead of deriding the claim and the results.
+While it is fair enough (pun to be ignored) to be curious about the alleged 450 babies born under the supervision/intervention of the sanskaris (how tall, how fair.), it is the general desire of the common (wo)man to beget a child who is healthy that is here exploited by the sanskaris.
+I would dare say that many of us are eugenicists in some degree or the other deep down or otherwise: even while sincerely standing for and advocating the rights of, for instance, the differently abled citizens, even while never agreeing to abort an embryo that gets diagnosed with some genetic abnormality, when pregnant, a lot of us are likely to desire a non-differently abled child .
+Accepting the child whole-heartedly when born with any differences is a different matter; adopting a child with genetic issues is a different matter as well, for in these situations, the child is already born.
+But to actively wish that the child be born with physical challenges instead of not, is very unlikely.

-I wish to make a detour here to put on table my own experience: at the 20-weeks ultrasound scan it was realized that the foetus had talipes of both feet.
-A supremely arrogant and obnoxious doctor also asked me if I had second thoughts about continuing the pregnancy and I was aghast!
+A detour to talk about my own experience: at the 22-weeks ultrasound scan it was realized that the foetus I was carrying had talipes of both feet.
+I cannot say I was not disturbed at all at the news.
+A supremely arrogant and obnoxious doctor, to whom I had gone for a second-opinion, asked me if I had second thoughts about continuing the pregnancy because of this, and assured me he could help me if I wanted to go for ‘it’.
+I was aghast!
 I failed to grasp why anyone would consider terminating a pregnancy for talipes!
-After my daughter was born, I went to a brilliant paediatric orthopaedic and she underwent treatment for her feet; now that her feet ‘look’ normal and she can walk and run and climb stairs, I do not deny I am happy.
-The point is, I did try to get her feet ‘look normal’.
-Is that not a eugenicist in me?
-I can rationalize my act: when there is a treatment available (and not a very complicated one at that) and when I had access to one of the best doctors for this, why should I not get the problem corrected for my daughter?
-If I do not do it how would I explain that to her later?
-Why should I put the onus of my politics on her without her consent?
-And then again, I myself can counter these rationalizations.
-I stand guilty too, somewhere; eugenics is very complicated.
+I talked to some other doctors and realized that talipes is absolutely reversible in present times.
+After my daughter was born, I happened to be put in touch with this brilliant paediatric orthopaedic in Kolkata, and my daughter underwent treatment.
+Her feet look normal and she has been walking, running and climbing stairs from the age that toddlers anyway do.
+To see her walk and run around like other kids I feel relieved, and happy.
+The point is, I did try to get her feet corrected, ‘look’ normal; is that some form of eugenicist in me?
+I can rationalize my act: when there is treatment available, and the treatment is neither complicated nor very expensive, and when I had access to one of the best doctors, why should I not have got the problem corrected for her?
+If I did not do so, how would I explain that to her later when she might ask me, why, despite having access to easy treatment, I did not help her get her feet corrected?
+And then again, I can counter these rationalizations myself.
+I admit I stand guilty too somewhere, in some degree.
+Eugenics is very complicated.

-It is complicated because it is a slow process wherein ideology is implicated, but not in black and white shades, it is very graded, stepped – and all the more reason why we need to build our counters logically and systematically.